huichenggong/GrandFEP/test/hspw_tutorial/README.md

 ### 5.4.
 Production
 ![Protocol](../../test/hspw_tutorial/analysis/sampling_protocol.png "Protocol")
 In the production run, we will perform 1 GC step and 15 RE step in each sampling cycle.
-Between every GCor RE, 200 steps of MD will be performed.
+Between every GC or RE, 200 steps of MD will be performed.
 So in total, each cycle contains (1 + 15) * 200 * 0.004 = 12.8 (ps) of MD.
 Each 20% of the GC step is tested in the active site sphere, and the other 80% is tested in the whole box.
 The GC insertion/deletion Monte Carlo moves are performed in non-equilibrium fashion, with 80 perturbation steps and 40 propagation steps.
 In total, each GC step